AntPoolDev/aleo-miner-antpool/README.md

 ## Requirements

 - Download software with specific suffixes according to the version of your operating system.
-Currently `Ubuntu18.04`, `Ubuntu20.04` and `Ubuntu22.04` is supported
+Currently `Ubuntu18.04`, `Ubuntu20.04` and `Ubuntu22.04` are supported
 - CUDA version >= 12.0
 - A good network environment